michaelborisov/star-wars-challenge-android/README.md

 # StarWars challenge Android.

+## Update:
+The architecture of the application has been changed because of the found mistake.

 ## Description:
 This app connects to the StarWars API (https://swapi.co/) and requests information about StarWars Universe according to user needs.
 The workflow is as follows: user lands on the character search screen and can